Birds play important role in training hunting or gun dogs

 Plan for exposure in a training environment

 Your retriever needs to learn what a bird smells like and that it is okay to pick the bird up.
 They also need to learn that birds can move and flutter and how to handle and chase down a wounded bird.

 Your job, as a trainer, is to put your retriever in these situations in a training environment where they can learn how to deal with birds.
 Many dogs need encouragement to pick up or chase down the bird the first few times.
 Multiple exposures may be needed before the dog feels comfortable retrieving the birds.

 Regular use of birds a must for retriever training

 Many breeders will introduce the puppies to a bird prior to you bringing it home, but this is no where enough exposure.
 You must make birds a part of your training on a regular basis.

-At Otter Tail Kennels, I use dummies for a lot of drill work but for marking sessions, I prefer to use birds.
-With very young dogs, I will use pigeons, but will quickly transition to ducks and pheasants as the dog gets older.
+At Otter Tail Kennels, we use dummies for a lot of drill work but for marking sessions, we prefer to use birds.
+With very young dogs, we will use pigeons, but then quickly transition to ducks and pheasants as the dog gets older.
 Using pigeons for older and bigger dogs can result in mouth issues because the pigeon is so small in relation to the dogs’ mouth size.

 Final thoughts on the importance of using birds to train retrievers

 Your retriever, whether you plan to use him for hunting, hunt tests, field trials, or a mixture of all three, will be retrieving birds.
 Therefore, it is vitally important that your retriever training program include exposure and use of live and dead birds.

 One advantage a pro retriever trainer has is they often have birds available for training.
 If you find yourself in need of a pro, please consider me.
 You can email me firstname.lastname@example.org or just give me a call (651-303-6459).
 I am always willing to talk dogs.